sakthilkv/Portfolio/readme.md

-This is the porfolio created by me FOR OASIS INFOBYTE internship for web development and design.
+This is the porfolio created by me, for OASIS INFOBYTE internship for web development and design.